FreeWave Technologies

 Free Wave Technologies, Inc. designs and manufactures secure machine-to-machine wireless networking, communications, and computing systems.
 Their radios can capture and transmit data from devices such as sensors, gauges, valves, robots, drones, and unmanned vehicles over long distances (60+ miles / 96+ kilometers) in clear line-of-sight environments and harsh environments.
 Free Wave's radios support a variety of industrial applications, such as supervisory control and data acquisition (SCADA), wireless I/O, cathodic protection (CP), remote monitoring, telemetry, and analytics.
 Free Wave can provide long range, reliable and rugged wireless data links through both licensed and license-free radios.

-The Company sells to a variety of enterprises such as energy, utilities, agricultural, government, defense, water, wastewater, manufacturing, and commercial enterprises.
+The Company sells to a variety of enterprises such as energy, utilities, agricultural, government, defence, water, wastewater, manufacturing, and commercial enterprises.
 The company also conducts network designs, path studies, and pre-installation engineering services to support its customers.

 History

-Free Wave Technologies was founded in August 1993, by Jonathan Sawyer and Steve wulchin.
-From the beginning, Sawyer and wulchin aimed to help customers transmit mission-critical data via secure, highly reliable licensed, and license-free spread spectrum radios.
+Free Wave Technologies was founded in August 1993, by Jonathan Sawyer and Steve Wulchin.
+From the beginning, Sawyer and Wulchin aimed to help customers transmit mission-critical data via secure, highly reliable, licensed, and license-free spread spectrum radios.
 Free Wave has manufactured all of its radios in Boulder, Colorado since the first radio was shipped in 1994.

 In June 2007, TA Associates led a $113 million investment in Free Wave Technologies.
-The company's major markets are oil & gas, government, and defense, agriculture, water and wastewater, and manufacturing industries since that time.
+The company's major markets are oil & gas, government, and defence, agriculture, water and wastewater, and manufacturing industries since that time.

 Today, Free Wave Technologies has more than 800,000 industrial radios and embedded modules in the field.